Private spaceflight: Companies

-Today many commercial space transportation companies offer launch services to satellite companies and government space organizations around the world.
 In 2005, there were 18 total commercial launches and 37 non-commercial launches.
 Russia flew 44% of commercial orbital launches, while Europe had 28% and the United States had 6%.
 China's first private launch, a suborbital flight by OneSpace, took place in May 2018.

 Funding

 In recent years, the funding to support private spaceflight has begun to be raised from a larger pool of sources than the comparatively limited pool of the 1990s.
 For example, as of June 2013 and in the United States alone, ten billionaires had made "serious investments in private spaceflight activities" at six companies, including Stratolaunch Systems, Planetary Resources, Blue Origin, Virgin Galactic, SpaceX, and Bigelow Aerospace.
 The ten investors were Paul Allen, Larry Page, Eric Schmidt, Ram Shriram, Charles Simonyi, Ross Perot Jr., Jeff Bezos, Richard Branson, Elon Musk, and Robert Bigelow.

 At the start of the private space era it was not yet clear to what extent these entrepreneurs see "legitimate business opportunity, [for example], space tourism and other commercial activities in space, or [are] wealthy men seeking the exclusivity that space offers innovators and investors."
 There has been speculation as to whether these investments are a "gamble", and whether they will prove lucrative.

 As of the early 2020s some of these investments have paid off, with Musk's SpaceX coming to dominate the launch market in mass to orbit and with a $100 billion valuation.
 Other companies such as Bigelow Aerospace though have collapsed and left the market.
-Many startup space companies, such as Rocket Lab, have launched on the stock market for funding as Special-purpose acquisition company, but their SPAC values have been affected by market volatility.
+Some aerospace startups, such as Rocket Lab, have gone public via special-purpose acquisition company, but their SPAC values have been affected by market volatility.